hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

   *French: Guilde (f) <br>German: Gilde (w)*

 HDF
   The [Hierarchical Data Format (HDF)](https://www.hdfgroup.org/) provides the `*.h5` (HDF4) and `*.h5` (HDF5) file formats that store large datasets in an organized manner.
 HDF is often used with high-performance computing (HPC) applications, such as numerical models, to store large amounts of data output.
 This eBook impinges on HDF datasets in the {ref}`chpt-basement` tutorial where {term}`xdmf` files represent the model output, and in the {ref}`chpt-telemac` tutorials.
-In particular, TELEMAC builds on mesh and boundary files of the EnSim Core that is described in the user manual of the pre- and post-processing software [Blue Kenue](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/2011_UserManual.pdf)<sup>TM</sup> (the newest [Blue Kenue installer](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/Installer/BlueKenue_3.12.0-alpha+20201006_64bit.msi) contains an updated version of the user manual).
+In particular, Telemac builds on mesh and boundary files of the EnSim Core that is described in the user manual of the pre- and post-processing software [Blue Kenue](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/2011_UserManual.pdf)<sup>TM</sup> (the newest [Blue Kenue installer](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/Installer/BlueKenue_3.12.0-alpha+20201006_64bit.msi) contains an updated version of the user manual).
 Understanding the HDF format significantly facilitates troubleshooting structural errors of computational meshes for numerical models.

 Hyporheic zone
   The hyporheic zone is the space under and along rivers where surface water and groundwater exchange takes place.
 The exchange processes of a functional, non-{term}`clogged <Clogging>` hyporheic zone are important for the ecosystem, in particular for fish spawning {cite:p}`boulton_hyporheic_1998`.